return42/sphkerneldoc/linux_src_doc/kernel/locking/rtmutex_c.rst

 -----------

 No locking.
-Caller has to do serializing itself Special API call for PI-futex support
+Caller has to do serializing itself

+Special API call for PI-futex support.
+This merrily cleans up the rtmutex (debugging) state.
+Concurrent operations on this rt_mutex are not possible because it belongs to the pi_state which is about to be freed and it is not longer visible to other tasks.

 .. _`rt_mutex_start_proxy_lock`: